Are you ready for some football?

 Parties for the big game tend to get crowded and some creativity may be necessary to make sure that everyone at your party has a good view of the television.
 If you and your party-goers have a direct view of the screen, then black levels and color saturation will be maintained, ensuring everyone sees a great picture.
-To achieve this view, it may require some people to move their seats, but the better viewing angle will be worth it.
+Achieving this view may require some people to move their seats, but a better viewing angle will be worth it.

 Optimize the TV’s Picture and Sound Settings

 Select an Accurate Picture ModeTo achieve the best picture quality, make sure you select a picture mode that will present accurate colors.
 If your television is not THX Certified, this can be a Cinema/Movie Mode, Standard Mode, or Calibrated Mode.
 Even though you are watching the big game, Cinema/Movie Mode is a great choice to use since it closely adheres to the colors used in all HD broadcasts, movies, or sports.
 Once you select the right picture mode, you may need to increase the backlight or contrast to ensure the image is bright yet still comfortable.

 Check the Speaker Locations

 Are your speakers located in optimal positions?
 If you’re not 100% sure they are, consider the following factors: room acoustics, eliminating any obstacles in the speaker’s path, and their specific location and orientation.
 For example, the best place for your front left and right speakers are, naturally, to the left and right of the listening/viewing position, with each aimed at the primary seating area.
 If you are using bookshelf speakers on stands, they should be aligned to ear height when seated.

 Check the Bass

 If you want to hear the deep bass notes during the game, consider utilizing a subwoofer, if it’s not already a part of your home theater setup.
 Subwoofers provide the “wow factor” when it comes to hearing the impacts of the big hits happening on the field.